-- "(iii) The child's Indian custodian, if applicable; and - "(iv) The appropriate United States Bureau of Indian Affairs Regional Director listed in 25 C.F.R.
-23.11(b), if the identity or location of the child's parents, Indian custodian or tribe cannot be ascertained. - "(B) File a declaration of compliance with the court, including a copy of each notice sent, together with any return receipts or other proof of service. - "(8) A petition filed under this section must, if applicable, request the following: - "(a) Entry of a general judgment of adoption; - "(b) That the petitioner be permitted to readopt the person as the child of the petitioner for all legal intents and purposes; - "(c) A finding that the court has jurisdiction over the adoption proceeding, the parties and the person sought to be readopted; - "(d) Approval of a change to the name of the person to be readopted; - "(e) If applicable, a finding that a continuing contact agreement entered into under ORS 109.305, or a similar law applicable to the nation where the foreign nation adoption occurred, is in the best interests of the minor child and that the court incorporate the continuing contact agreement by reference into the adoption judgment; - "(f) If applicable, a finding that the evidence of the person's birthdate listed on the foreign nation adoption documents is inaccurate and that the evidence presented by the petitioner supports a change to the birthdate of the person to be readopted; - 38 "(g) That the court require preparation of and certify a report of adoption as provided in ORS 39 432.223; - "(h) If the readoption is of a minor child, that all records, papers and files in the record of the readoption case be sealed as provided under ORS 109.319; [and] - "(i) A finding that the child is or is not an Indian child; - "(j) A finding that the petitioner complied with the inquiry requirements under section 15 (2), chapter 14, Oregon Laws 2020 (first special session);
+- "(i) Each tribe of which the child may be a member or in which the Indian child may be eligible for membership; - 4 "(ii) The child's parents; - 5 "(iii) The child's Indian custodian, if applicable; and - "(iv) The appropriate United States Bureau of Indian Affairs Regional Director listed in 25 C.F.R.
+23.11(b), if the identity or location of the child's parents, Indian custodian or tribe cannot be ascertained. - "(B) File a declaration of compliance with the court, including an original or copy of each notice sent, together with any return receipts or other proof of service. - 12 "(8) A petition filed under this section must, if applicable, request the 13 following: - "(a) Entry of a general judgment of adoption; - 15 "(b) That the petitioner be permitted to readopt the person as the child 16 of the petitioner for all legal intents and purposes; - "(c) A finding that the court has jurisdiction over the adoption proceeding, the parties and the person sought to be readopted; - "(d) Approval of a change to the name of the person to be readopted; - "(e) If applicable, a finding that a continuing contact agreement entered into under ORS 109.305, or a similar law applicable to the nation where the foreign nation adoption occurred, is in the best interests of the minor child and that the court incorporate the continuing contact agreement by reference into the adoption judgment; - "(f) If applicable, a finding that the evidence of the person's birthdate listed on the foreign nation adoption documents is inaccurate and that the evidence presented by the petitioner supports a change to the birthdate of the person to be readopted; - "(g) That the court require preparation of and certify a report of adoption as provided in ORS 432.223;

-"(k) If the child is an Indian child:
+- "(h) If the readoption is of a minor child, that all records, papers and files in the record of the readoption case be sealed as provided under ORS 109.319; [and] - "(i) A finding that the child is or is not an Indian child; - "(j) A determination that the petitioner complied with the inquiry requirements under section 15 (2), chapter 14, Oregon Laws 2020 (first special session); - "(k) If the child is an Indian child: